 Visit the Help Center for more employer agent resources.

 What is an employer agent?

-An employer agent, or third-party agent, is a business that has an agreement with one or more client companies to manage their Paid Family and Medical Leave reporting, paying premiums, benefit claims, or other related tasks.
+An employer agent, or third-party administrator, is a business that has an agreement with one or more client companies to manage their Paid Family and Medical Leave reporting, premium payments, benefit claims or other related tasks.

-Do employer agents need a signed power of attorney to report and pay on behalf of their clients?
+Do employer agents need a power of attorney to report and pay on behalf of clients?

-However, you will need a signed POA before our staff can provide you any information about your client’s account, reports or employee-level data.
+Agents may file reports and amendments and pay premiums for clients without a signed power of attorney (POA).
+However, you will need a signed POA before our staff can provide you any information about your client’s account, including reports or employee-level data.
 You will also need a POA to represent your client in audits or appeals.